philippdrebes/AdventOfCode2022/README.md

 1. Navigate to the corresponding `dayXX` directory.
 2. Run `cargo build` to compile the project.
 3. Run `cargo run` to execute the compiled binary.

-## Note

-- The solutions may not be the most efficient or idiomatic Rust code, but the main focus is on learning and problem-solving.
-- Feel free to contribute or suggest improvements.